 While a clear completion indicator would look something like this:

-- Request reports and set up risk alerts
+- Request reports and sets up risk alerts

-- Communicate and receive feedback on regular basis
+- Communicate and receive feedback on a regular basis

 - Ensure your intellectual rights are protected and you have access to the code